hSimLab/SimCourse/asmjit_assembly/README.md

 By carefully considering the two previous points, you will most likely avoid segfault.

+Let's benchmark this implementation and ...

 ### Benchmark

+This is a failure.
+Even a naive interpreter compiled without optimizations (-O0) reaches 40 MIPS.

 - MIPS:
 ![img](../pics/asmjit-interp-mips.png)

+- Why does this happen?
+There are two main reasons:
+    - Redundant calls of host code emitter
+    - Redundant, but vital complete the execution of every guest instruction

 - Time, seconds:
 ![img](../pics/asmjit-interp-time.png)

+Is there any way we can reduce the excessive number of emitter calls?

+Of course, you can.
+First, you'll have to understand the [technology of binary dynamic translation](../slides/05_Interpreter+.pdf) in detail.
+Then will try to [improve our model](../jit_translator/).